Risk Management Report

 2. Risk Analysis

-The general idea about this section is that you simply summarize the amount of stuff you added to your Risk Table (separate document).
+The general idea about this section is that you simply summarize the amount of stuff you added to your Risk Table (a separate document).

 2.1 Preliminary Hazards Analysis